'Dr Death' Star AnnaSophia Robb on Real-Life Michelle Shughart's Sugary Courtroom Attitude

-(Warning: This post contains spoilers through the finale of Peacock’s “Dr. Death.”)
+(Warning: This post, which was first published July 15, contains spoilers through the finale of Peacock’s “Dr. Death.”)

 The villain of “Dr. Death,” Joshua Jackson’s Dr. Christopher Duntsch, is in the spotlight for the better part of the based-on-true-events Peacock limited series, maiming and killing patients who go under his knife for routine spinal surgeries.
 And it’s because we spend so much time in the dark with Duntsch that when our heroine, Dallas assistant district attorney Michelle Shughart (played by AnnaSophia Robb), finally arrives more than halfway through the show, her ultimate courtroom victory against the neurosurgeon feels that much sweeter.